A New Approach to Extract Fetal Electrocardiogram Using Affine Combination of Adaptive Filters: Related Work

 \subsection{Convex Combination}

-Another work~\cite{q} studies the mean square performance of convex combination of two transversal LMS filters with different parameters to outperform both of them~\cite{y}, and was applied to practical problems~\cite{z}.
-The affine combinations for adaptive filtering allows for different algorithms and even different adaptive filter lengths to be combined~\cite{aa}.
+Another work~\cite{q} studies the mean square performance of the convex combination of two transversal LMS filters with different parameters to outperform both of them~\cite{y} and was applied to practical problems~\cite{z}.
+The affine combinations for adaptive filtering allow for different algorithms and even different adaptive filter lengths to be combined~\cite{aa}.